So many books, so little time. ~Frank Zappa

 My second favorite option is Bradt Guides, but while they supply a rich selection of books about the Stans and Mongolia, Russia is not (yet) on their list.

 Lonely Planet is last on my list as I find their books too heavy on lists with Best Places to Eat, Sleep, which are not of interest to us.
-But alas, I like to have more than one guidebook so I bought the Lonely Planet Russia Guidebook.
-However, that’s a 2015 edition, a new one will be published next month and I hope to score it in a bookstore in Seoul just before we set sail for Vladivostok.
+But alas, I like to have more than one guidebook so I bought the Lonely Planet Russia Guidebook, published in March.

 Russia: A Short History, by Abraham Ascher

-An overview of Russia’s history from its early age to modern time with a focus on the last 300 years.
+I found this a very readable, fascinating overview of Russia’s history from its early age to modern time with a focus on the last 300 years.
+Updated after Putin’s third election as president it includes very recent history.

 Russia, what everyone needs to know, by Timothy J. Colton